 The Governors have been pleased that expectations for all key performance indicators listed have been successfully met during the period.

 Going concern

-Following the end of the accounting period on 31 August 2023, the school within the trust will be transferred to another trust, being The Priory Federation of Academies Trust on 1 January 2024.
+During the current accounting period, the trust's school has been transferred to another trust, being The Priory Federation of Academies Trust on 1 January 2024.